grandeurkoe/obsidian-vault/Courses/Udemy/Data Structure and Algorithms/Algorithms/Searching and Traversal.md

     - Time complexity: **O(V^2)** in the simplest form, but can be improved to **O(E + V log V)** with a priority queue.

     - More efficient than Bellman-Ford when edge weights are positive.

----

-Let me know if you need more clarification or examples for any of these topics!